Lydiaade/Team-Rota-Generator/README.md

 - [ ] Can exclude months for individual - if they go to uni
 - [ ] Use of spare individual in case of emergency e.g. Person R emergency worker
 - [ ] Configure special services if there are and assign additional role
+- [ ] Generate positions based on number of equipment